Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/exercises.md

 Simple 2D structure B.
 {: style="text-align: center; font-size: medium;"}

-**Exercise:** Assume that we do not need to rotate either structure and calculate the RMSD between the two proteins. (**Hint:** calculate the centroid and translate each point such that the new centroid matches the centroid of the previous protein.
-You can also translate both proteins such that their centroids lie on the origin).
+**Exercise:** Assume that we do not need to rotate either structure and calculate the RMSD between the two proteins. (**Hint:** calculate the center of mass and translate each point such that the new center of mass matches the center of mass of the previous protein.
+You can also translate both proteins such that their center of masss lie on the origin).
 {: .notice--success}

 ## *Ab initio* and homology modeling